-The Portfolios take seriously the obligation to safeguard shareholder non-public personal information.
-In addition to this policy, the Portfolios have implemented procedures that are designed to restrict access to a shareholder's non-public personal information to internal personnel who need to know that information to perform their jobs, such as servicing shareholder accounts or notifying shareholders of new products or services.
+The Trust takes seriously the obligation to safeguard shareholder non-public personal information.
+In addition to this policy, the Trust has implemented procedures that are designed to restrict access to a shareholder's non-public personal information to internal personnel who need to know that information to perform their jobs, such as servicing shareholder accounts or notifying shareholders of new products or services.
 Physical, electronic and procedural safeguards are in place to guard a shareholder's non-public personal information.